Great Drives Along the Connecticut Coast Last Updated: June 2021

 - Rocky Neck: Next on 156 you can visit the funky shoreline community of Sound View Beach and then swim or hike at Rocky Neck State Park.

-- Niantic: It’s on to Niantic, where there’s a remarkable used book store called the Book Barn and a long boardwalk along the water.
+- Niantic: It’s on to Niantic, where there’s a remarkably used book store called the Book Barn and a long boardwalk along the water.

 Route 213 – Waterford to New London